peter88213/novelyst/docs/help/scene_menu.md

 ### Status change for multiple scenes

 - Either select multiple scenes, or
-- select a parent node (part, chapter, or Narrative)
+- select a parent node (part, chapter, or Book)

 ---